sumanjs/suman/README.md

 ### Important aside - How is Suman better than AVA?

+ It should be abundantly clear why Suman is better than Mocha, but how is Suman better than AVA?
  Suman borrows some excellent features from Mocha that AVA seems to ignore, including the ability to use nested describe statements for more control and preventing the sharing of scope within tests.
 AVA basically co-opted Tape and added concurrency.
 Suman co-opted Mocha, added concurrency, better reporting, dependency injection and